Skip to main content

 The purchasing agent must treat each offeror fairly and equally with respect to any opportunity for discussion and revision of proposals.
 In conducting discussions with an offeror, the purchasing agent may use information derived from other proposals in discussion only if the identity of the offeror providing the information is not disclosed to others.
 Equivalent information must be provided to all offerors with which the purchasing agent chooses to have discussions.

-III.
-Purchasing Organizations - If the school is a participant in an cooperative purchasing organization, a purchasing agent may work with the organization to solicit proposals for the supplies.
+1. Purchasing Organizations - If the school is a participant in a cooperative purchasing organization complying with Indiana public purchasing laws, a purchasing agent may work with the organization to solicit proposals for the supplies, goods, and services.

-IV.
-Reverse Online Auctions - The purchasing agent may conduct a reverse auction for the purchase of supplies by using an internet purchasing site to issue an invitation for bids and receive bids in accordance with Indiana law.
+1. Online Reverse Auctions - The purchasing agent may conduct a reverse auction for the purchase of supplies by using an internet purchasing site to issue an invitation for bids and receive bids in accordance with Indiana law.

 V. Special Purchases- Special Purchases without soliciting bids or proposals are permitted under IC 5-22-10 if made with competition as practicable under the circumstances and: